Scott Collegiate

 Scott Collegiate is a public high school located in the North Central neighbourhood of Regina, Saskatchewan, Canada.
 Operated by Regina Public Schools, it is named for Walter Scott, the first premier of Saskatchewan.
 It is an officially designated community school.

 Opened in 1924, Scott Collegiate was the second high school to be built in Regina, after Regina Collegiate Institute (later renamed Central Collegiate Institute after the opening of Scott).
 Scott had the title of being the oldest surviving high school building in the city.
 In 2017, Scott Collegiate moved into the Mâmawêyatitân Centre (Mâmawêyatitân is a Cree word meaning "lets all be together"), which has since replaced the original building, that was torn down on August 2, 2017.

-With the move to the Mâmawêyatitân Centre in 2017, Scott Collegiate's team name was changed from its original "Blues" to the Wolves.
+With the move to mâmawêyatitân centre in 2017, Scott Collegiate's team name was changed from its original "Blues" to the Wolves.

 Academically, the school year at Scott is divided into four quarters.

 Scott's three main feeder elementary schools are Albert Community School, Kitchener Community School and Seven Stones Community School.